nyl-auster/rust-memo/README.md

 let first = a[0];
 let second = a[1];
 ```
-> ⚠️ arrays in Rust have a fixed length: once declared, they cannot grow or shrink in size.
-Only **vector** are allowed to grow or shrink in size.
+> ⚠️ **arrays in Rust have a fixed length**: once declared, they cannot grow or shrink in size.
+Only **vectors** are allowed to grow or shrink in size.

 #### Numeric operations